 For Update 2, we've continued fixing bugs that have popped up since the original release and Update 1 as well as trying to really just dial in the new changes.

-What we've done for Update 2 is create two new supplemental roles.
-That is, they don't do anything on their own and will need other roles for them to add to or "plus" as I like to say.
-They're simply called "+ Discounts" and "+ Payouts".
+What we've done for Update 2 is create two new supplemental roles called "Additives".
+That is, they don't do anything on their own but add additional permissions to existing roles.
+The two Additive Roles includes are simply called "+ Discounts" and "+ Payouts".
 So, in the case of a Cashier that needs to do discounts, you add them to the Cashier role, then also give them the + Discounts role.
 Likewise, if you want them to see payout information, add them to the + Payouts role.
 As you can see, this is much easier to maintain and more flexible.
 While it's not a scenario that we're currently supporting out of the box, some users like to allow non-manager accounts to be able to delete services, payments, etc. Using this new pattern, you can imagine how easily we can now create a new "+ Delete" role that will allow access to those operations.

-We've also hit some performance issues and minor bugs and issues, and will continue to address those as needed.
+We've also addressed some performance issues and minor bugs and issues.

 One additional change is the removal of the Advance Deposits feature.
 Luckily, we know there are not many of you left using this practice, if any at all, so the good news is, this doesn’t affect many of you.
 If you do use this feature, please read on about this decision.